top of page

 You are most welcome to purchase Achieve merchandise from administration during the appropriate hours, however, these items are currently not compulsory but are encouraged.

-A. Age groupings and levels — including Recreational, Foundation and Extension — are determined between the Director, the student and their family.
+Age groupings and levels — including Recreational, Foundation and Extension — are determined between the Director, the student and their family.
 Each level is based on set curriculum and syllabi, and then adjusted according to the individual student.
-Levelling is assessed on technique and developmental progress and is unique to each genre/class (for example, a student may be Extension in Tap but Foundation in Ballet).
+Levelling is assessed on technique and developmental progress and is unique to each genre/class (for example, a student may be in Extension level for Tap but Foundation level for Ballet).
 This allows us to best support, challenge and extend students in the way most suited to their learning needs and goals.

 Please note that minimum age requirements for classes will still be enforced.
 These age thresholds are set in accordance with exam and eisteddfod regulations, curriculum standards, developmental considerations and student well-being.